Parents of suspected Raleigh mass shooting gunman release statement

 As of 8:13 p.m. on Thursday, Raleigh police Lt.
 Jason Borneo confirmed the male juvenile suspect had been contained after killing five people.
 Police told CBS 17 that the active shooter suspect they were searching for was a 15-year-old that Alan and Elise Thompson named as their son, Austin, in their statement.

-Austin remains in critical conditions after suffering a gunshot wound to the head.
+Austin remains in critical condition after suffering a gunshot wound to the head the day of the mass shooting.